 Radiation Oncology

-If radiation therapy is part of your cancer treatment, it’s reassuring to know that, through our partnership with Maine Medical Center’s Cancer Institute, Spectrum Healthcare Partners offers today’s most advanced radiation oncology care at four convenient locations in Portland, Scarborough, Bath and York County.
+If radiation therapy is part of your cancer treatment, it’s reassuring to know that Spectrum Healthcare Partners offers today’s most advanced radiation oncology care at four convenient locations in Maine (Bath, Portland, Sanford, Scarborough) as well as Portsmouth, NH.

-Each year, our board-certified and fellowship-trained experts deliver over 50,000 treatments to adults and children—making us the most experienced radiation oncology team in Maine.
+Each year, our board-certified and fellowship-trained experts deliver over 50,000 treatments to adults and children—making us the most experienced radiation oncology team in the area.

 The conditions we treat with radiation therapy